-- Finally you open PHPMYADMIN and create new database for your application and migrate all tables for application you like to used.
+- Finally, you open PHPMYADMIN and create a new database for your application and migrate all tables for the application you like to use.

 The Easy (and Not so Costly) Solution

-Now, you know why shared hosting is not a good option for Laravel-based apps.
-You don’t worry though.
-We have got you covered with a perfect solution for all your Laravel hosting issues.
-It’s none other than cloud hosting.
+Now, you know why shared hosting is not an ideal option for Laravel-based apps.
+But, we have got you covered with a perfect solution for all your Laravel hosting needs.
+And it’s none other than cloud hosting.

-Using managed cloud hosting services like the one provided by Cloudways, you can easily deploy Laravel to your server in just a click via Git or SSH terminal, backed up by excellent web security features.
 Cloud hosting is the process of outsourcing an organization’s computing and storage resources to a service provider that offers its infrastructure services.
+Using managed cloud hosting solutions like Cloudways lets you easily deploy Laravel to your server in just a click via Git or SSH terminal, backed up by excellent web security features.

 Benefits of Cloud Hosting